Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: Conclusion

 \section{Conclusion}

-We have shown in the paper that "inflated" two-dimensional Brownian loop whose gyration radius, $R_g$, is comparable with the radius $R$ of an impenetrable disc inserted inside the loop, demonstrates the non-Gaussian fluctuations belonging to the Kardar-Parisi-Zhang (KPZ) universality class with the critical exponent $\gamma = \frac{1}{3}$.
-To the contrary, if one fixes the same degree of the loop inflation, however remove the inserted hard wall constraint (the disc), the fluctuations of the monomers of the loop return to the Gaussian regime with $\gamma = \frac{1}{2}$.
-The physical origin of drastic change of $\gamma$ deals with the presence/absence of long-wave fluctuational modes: suppressing wavevectors with small $\lambda$ (corresponding to soft long-range spatial fluctuations) in \eq{e:08} we pull the system out of the Gaussian regime towards the regime controlled by KPZ fluctuations.
-The setup of the system which has been treated both analytically and by direct Monte-Carlo simulations, is rather simple: we take a two-dimensional random loop of length $L=Na$, fix its gyration radius, $R_g$, such that $R_g \lesssim \frac{Na}{2\pi}$ and insert inside the inflated loop the impenetrable disc of radius $R_g$.
+We have shown that ensemble of ``inflated'' two-dimensional Brownian loops with a gyration radius, $R_g$, which is equal to the radius $R_d$ of an impenetrable disc inserted inside the loop (i.e. at $R_g=R_d$), demonstrates non-Gaussian fluctuations belonging to the Kardar-Parisi-Zhang (KPZ) universality class with the critical exponent $\gamma = \frac{1}{3}$.
+To the contrary, if one fixes the same degree of the loop inflation controlled by $R_g$, however remove the inserted hard disc by setting $R_d\to 0$, the fluctuations return to the Gaussian regime with $\gamma = \frac{1}{2}$.

+The physical origin of drastic change of $\gamma$ deals with the presence/absence of long-wave fluctuational modes: suppressing soft long-range spatial fluctuations by a hard-wall constraint (such as an impenetrable disc) for inflated polymers, we push the system out of a Gaussian regime towards the regime controlled by KPZ fluctuations.
+The setup of the system which has been treated both analytically and by direct Monte-Carlo simulations, is rather simple: we take a two-dimensional random loop of length $L=Na$, fix its gyration radius, $R_g$, such that $R_g \lesssim \frac{Na}{2\pi}$ and insert inside the inflated loop the impenetrable disc of changing radius $R_d$.

 It should be pointed out that KPZ fluctuations are not universal and depend on the geometry of the object encircled by the Brownian loop.
-For example, if one inserts inside the inflated random loop the convex figure whose boundary is not circular, but for example, is determined by some algebraic curve of higher order, the fluctuations will have different critical exponents above different points of the boundary.
+For example, if one inserts inside the inflated random loop the convex figure whose boundary is not circular, but for example, is determined by some algebraic curve of higher order, the fluctuations will have different critical exponents above different points of the boundary -- see \cite{polov} for more details.

-As concerns further developments of the model considered in our work, it would be interesting to study in more details intermediate regimes when inserted hard disc is of moderate size compared to $R_g$.
-Also, the investigation of statistics of inflated non-selfavoiding loop seems a very interesting problem.
-Whether the KPZ scaling survives for fluctuations of inflated walks with volume interactions running above the hard disc is an open question.
+As concerns further developments of the model, it would be interesting to study in more details intermediate regimes when inserted hard disc of radius $R_d$ is of moderate size compared to $R_g$.
+Also, the investigation of statistics of inflated non-selfavoiding loops (and in general, of polymers with any fractal dimentsion $\nu$) seems to be a very challenging problem.
+Whether KPZ scaling survives for fluctuations of inflated fractal polymers running above the hard disc is an question which is addressed in a work in progress \cite{grosberg2}.